 All types of goods including Industrial and Agricultural machinery, consumer goods and Consumer durables, white goods are eligible to be imported as samples.
-However, goods which are prohibited under Foreign Trade (Development and Regulations) Act, 1992 are not allowed to be imported even as samples.
-Such as, wild animals, wild birds and parts of wild animals and birds, ivory, arms like revolvers and pistols and hand guns and ammunitions and narcotic drugs.
+However, goods which are prohibited under Foreign Trade (Development and Regulations) Act, 1992, are not allowed to be imported even as samples.
+These includes wild animals, wild birds and parts of wild animals and birds, ivory, arms like revolvers and pistols and handguns and ammunitions and narcotic drugs.

-The value is reckoned to be the value at the place of despatch even in case of third Country goods, the value would be that of the country of despatch.
+The value is reckoned to be the value of the place of despatch even in case of third Country goods, the value would be that of the country of despatch.
 For example, if the goods are manufactured in Tiwan and is being sent from UK as a sample to India, the value in UK is to be taken.
-However, the cost of freight, postal charges, courier charges are not to be added.
+However, the cost of freight, postal charges and courier charges are not to be added.

 How the machineries which are costing more than Rs.
 5,000/- but below Rs.
 10,000/- are defaced to enable them to be brought without payment of duty?

 Machinery, which are prototypes of engineering goods, imported either for further manufacturing of the said goods or to be used as capital goods for export production or in connection of securing further export orders can also be imported duty free if the value does not exceed Rs.
 10,000/-.
-The said goods are normally defaced or made unsalable by punching, cracking, marking with indelible
+The said goods are normally defaced or made unsalable by punching, cracking or marking with indelible.

-The term drawback is applied to a certain amount of duties of Customs/central excise, some times the whole, some times only a part remitted or paid by Government on the exportation of the commodities on which they were levied.
+The term drawback is applied to a certain number of Customs/central excise duties, sometimes the whole and sometimes only a part remitted or paid by Government on the exportation of the commodities on which they were levied.

-No separate application or claim for payment of drawback need be filed.
+There is no need to file separate application or claim for payment of drawback.
 The drawback shipping bill (green coloured) is automatically treated as a claim.
-It should be accompanied, inter-alia, by the following documents:-
+It should be accompanied and inter-alia by the following documents:-

-In respect of claims filed on or after 8/1/1999, Customs should pay the drawback within two months of export of pay interest thereon for the period of delay.
+In respect of claims filed on or after 8/1/1999, Customs should pay the drawback within two months of export of pay interest thereon for delay period.

 Interest on delayed payment of duty or on delayed refund/drawback of duty: